TimDaub/hnwisdom/readme.md

 # Hacker News Wisdom

 A tiny express.js/neDB application that handles displaying and saving Hacker News comment IDs.
+I run an instance on [heroku](https://hnwisdom.herokuapp.com).
+Go check it out!
 All comments are displayed on `/`.
 If you host this on your own, `POST /submissions` and `DELETE /submissions` can be used to maintain the displayed comments.